napari/napari/docs/naps/0-nap-process.md

 If the final comment period passes without any substantive objections, then the NAP can officially be marked `Accepted`.
-You should send a followup post notifying the thread (celebratory emoji optional but encouraged 🎉✨), and then update the NAP by setting its `:Status:` to `Accepted`, and its `:Resolution:` header to a link to your followup post.
+You should send a follow-up post notifying the thread (celebratory emoji optional but encouraged 🎉✨), and then update the NAP by setting its `:Status:` to `Accepted`, and its `:Resolution:` header to a link to your follow-up post.

 If there *are* substantive objections, then the NAP remains in `Draft` state, discussion continues as normal, and it can be